Write Your CV

 - Personal details

 Name, address, contact telephone number (landline and/or mobile), email address and date of birth (optional).
+Include LinkedIn profile.

-- Career Objective (optional)
+- Career Objective / Personal Profile (optional)

 It identifies what you are aiming for at this stage and what skills you have to offer in relation to your objective.
 Useful when confirming your interest in a particular job or employment sector.